 Until only recently I thought I knew a lot about European cider brands.
 But, during cider shopping in Amsterdam at Apples en Perren, I came across the No Brainer 500 from the Cotswold Cider Company of which I have never heard before.
 To be frank, it is the label that drew my attention so I have decided to give it a try.
 Some background information on the cidery, The Cotswold Cider Company was founded in 2009 by Rory Souter.

 Place of Origin: Coleshill Swindon, Oxfordshire, UK

 Apples: organic cider and eating apples from the local area

 Package type: 500ml amber glass bottle with crown cap

 Recommended type of glass: pint glass or bowl

-Appearance: pours a light cloudy, light amber with orange hues.
+Appearance: pours a lightly cloudy, light amber with orange hues.
 It leaves a white foam ring around the glass.
 Medium carbonation.

 Aroma/Nose: The aroma has still fermenting apple juice.
 There is also some acidity to it.
 In addition, I can sense tart and green apple notes.

-Price: purchased during my visit in Amsterdam from Appels en Peren at 4.95 EUR.
+Price: purchased during my visit to Amsterdam from Appels en Peren at 4.95 EUR.